 Fishing with Bears

 While camping during your fishing trip, make sure to keep a clean camp and to properly store items that could possibly attract bears.
-Dispose of trash properly in Dumpsters or bear-resistant trash containers.
+Dispose of trash in dumpsters or bear-resistant trash containers.
 Always keep food and food containers secure in your vehicle, recreational vehicle, or in a bear resistant container.
-Do not store them in your tent.
 Keep other items such as bags, backpacks, etc. stored in your vehicle, recreational vehicle, or tent.

 If you clean your fish at home, place entrails and fish waste into the freezer until the morning of garbage day.
 Do not leave fish waste outside in garbage cans for multiple days, as bears will be attracted to the smell, even in town.
-A benefit of filleting at home is that it yields cleaner meat than filleting in the field.
+A benefit of filleting at home is that it yields cleaner meat than when done in the field.